-I am a sixth year PhD candidate in the Linguistics Department at MIT.
+I am a PhD graduate in the Linguistics Department at MIT.
 I specialize primarily in Syntax and Morphosyntax.
 In my prospective dissertation I am working on offering a uniform syntactic solution for constructions involving Dative/Oblique arguments in Bulgarian.
 Topics that also keep me excited and busy relate to the interrogatives and the possessives constructions across the Balkan languages.
 You will find me working and exploring the nominal domain of many non-Balkan languages, as well.
 Grammatical gender, definiteness, inflectional and derivational morpho-phonology are some additional topics that I have engaged with in various squibs and seminar works.

 Iovtcheva, S. (submitted for publication).
 Bulgarian External 'Possessors': An Applicative Account.